 Before we dive into how to prevent a basement spider infestation, let’s take a look at why spiders like your basement in the first place.

-Female spiders will place egg sacs in an undisturbed area of your basement.
+Female spiders will often place egg sacs in an undisturbed area of your basement.
 Eggs can hatch into young spiders in as little time as one week and can quickly turn into an infestation.
 Adult long-bodied cellar spiders usually live for about two years.

 Like any living organism, spiders need food to survive.
 Without a food source, it would be difficult for them to survive inside your home.
 Their diet can vary, but for the most part, web-building spiders catch and eat flying insects, including flies, mosquitoes, and moths.
 Getting rid of these pests leaves the spiders with less prey and makes them less inclined to stay in your home.